 ‘Apply a thin layer to clean, wet skin.
 Leave for 10 minutes and remove with warm water.’

 This was the first face mask I had tried that you have to apply it to wet skin, so firstly that seemed a bit alien to me.
 Apart from being freaked out by applying to wet skin, the mask went on all nice and smoothly.

 So far, sounds good right?!

 Within a minute, I found my face feel like it was burning.
 I don’t class my skin as sensitive what so ever, but this seemed as if I had just rubbed stinging nettles all over my face.

 Also, it’s actually quite interesting how this is meant to be a dupe of the glamglow face masks since they gave me the same reaction as this did… You can read the full review of that HERE.

-I washed it off straight away, and even though my skin surprisingly wasn’t red, it felt as if it was on fire.
+I washed it off the Love To Glow mask straight away, and even though my skin surprisingly wasn’t red, it felt as if it was on fire.

 On the brightside, even after leaving this on for less than a minute, my skin DID feel soft?!
 I’m still not too sure whats going on with that…

 Sorry Primark skincare, but this is a no from me.

 Have any of you tried this out before?
 What did you think?